Name: Luis Medina

 Favorite piece of hardware: A firewall.

 Non-computer job experience: I've never had a non-computer oriented job.
-Since I was a freshman in high school I've been
+Since I was a freshman in high school I've been working with computers.

 Hobbies: Writing about security.